 If this is your preferred swimsuit style, take note of how high the legs are cut.
 We don’t want to place the scar too low if you wear high-cut swimsuits or underwear because the scar could be visible on the outer hip area.

-As this is a more fashionable style that you might not wear every day, it may be best to think about your preferred underwear style when choosing scar placement.
+As this is a more fashionable style that you might not wear every day, it may be smarter to think about your preferred underwear style when choosing scar placement.
 However, if you have a favorite cut-out swimsuit that you have been wearing for many years, we can certainly take this into consideration.
-Doctor Bernard’s goal is to place the scar so that you feel confident wearing all your favorite clothes.

 Cheeky bikinis and underwear